HelpMe-Pls/Life-Engineering/Tips & Tools/DSA.md

   //      base case              diminishing structure }
 ```
 - Recursion vs regular loop: with recursion, you can simply call the function with a different input (diminishing structure) and it will *return a breakdown of the required steps*.
 Readability is a strong plus for recursion.
 Sometimes when a problem requires many checks (i.e. base cases), a loop can quickly become unwieldy.
-Recursive solutions reduce the amount of code required to solve a problem and can be easier to read and understand.
+In some cases, running through a simple loop is computationally cheaper than calling a function multiple times.
+  Often, though, recursive solutions are helpful in giving up some efficiency in order to make the program more straightforward.
+Generally, these are problems that require exploring or processing several “branches”, each of which might branch out again into even more branches.
+  You should generally start by writing something that’s correct and easy to understand.
+The art of programming lies in achieving a balance between human-friendliness and machine-friendliness.
 - It is highly recommended to employ a recursive approach as part of a `d&c` solution where the problem is broken into smaller steps and repeated to come upon the optimum solution.
 - Recursion increases computational cost as resources are required to make a function call.
   However, the computation from each result will be *retained on the [call stack](https://www.codingninjas.com/codestudio/library/recursion-and-stack)*.